Nithish7105/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

+# NAME: NITHISH KUMAR.B
+# REG.NO: 212223040134

-# Uploading temperature sensor data in Thing Speak cloud
+# EXP 3-Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.